yxycug/machine-learning-algorithm/README.md

 # machine-learning algorithm

-It is about 7 machine-learning algorithm: KNN, Naive Bayes, Decision Tree, Logistic Regression，Max Entropy, SVM, AdaBoost
+This is about 7 machine-learning algorithms: *KNN, Naive Bayes, Decision Tree, Logistic Regression，Max Entropy, SVM, AdaBoost* and test by minst dataset
----

 >*Reinventing the wheel*
----

 a little messy & maybe some mistake